Spin dynamics of triple-Q magnetic orderings in a triangular lattice: Implications for multi-Q orderings in general two-dimensional lattices: Summary and Discussion

-The suggested significance of magnon-magnon interactions in \CTS{} also warrants more discussion.
-While magnon-magnon interaction is the most plausible explanation, to our best knowledge, for the enhanced renormalization in the triple-\Q{} phase, it is rather unusual to observe such significant influence in a classical spin system ($S>1/2$).
-Previous studies consistently suggested that Co$^{2+}$ ions in \CTS{} develop localized magnetic moments of $S=3/2$ via a high-spin $d^{7}$ configuration \cite{Parkin_80_v1, Parkin_80_v2, Parkin_1983_magstr, CTS_npj_2022, CTS_tripleQ_natcomm, CTS_tripleQ_nphys}.
-In a triangular lattice antiferromagnet that develops coplanar 120$^{\circ}$ ordering, quantum effects beyond LSWT are expected to be marginal for $S=3/2$ \cite{TLAF_NLSWT}.
-One possibility is that the non-coplanar triple-${\mathbf{Q}}$ phase exhibits much stronger magnon-magnon interactions than those in the 120$^{\circ}$ phase.
-To confirm this, the analytic $1/S$ expansion calculation for the tetrahedral triple-${\mathbf{Q}}$ magnetic structure should be conducted, which, to our best knowledge, has not yet been done.
+Concerning the full spin dynamics beyond the long-wavelength limit (Section IV.
+D), the suggested significance of the magnon-magnon interactions in \CTS{} also warrants further discussion.
+Although the magnon-magnon interaction is the most plausible explanation, to the best of our knowledge, for the enhanced renormalization in the triple-\Q{} phase, it is rather unusual to observe such a significant influence in a classical spin system ($S>1/2$).
+Previous studies consistently suggested that Co$^{2+}$ ions in \CTS{} develop localized magnetic moments of $S=3/2$ through a high-spin $d^{7}$ configuration~\cite{Parkin_80_v1, Parkin_80_v2, Parkin_1983_magstr, CTS_npj_2022, CTS_tripleQ_natcomm, CTS_tripleQ_nphys}.
+In a triangular lattice antiferromagnet that develops coplanar 120$^{\circ}$ ordering, quantum effects beyond LSWT are expected to be marginal for $S=3/2$~\cite{TLAF_NLSWT}.
+One possibility is that the noncoplanar triple-${\mathbf{Q}}$ phase exhibits much stronger magnon-magnon interactions than those in the 120$^{\circ}$ phase.
+To confirm this, the analytic $1/S$ expansion calculation for the tetrahedral triple-${\mathbf{Q}}$ magnetic structure should be performed, which, to the best of our knowledge, has yet to be done.